12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

 Zero after a slash (/0) denotes a natural tone.
 It is a combination of a complementary tone, designed with a slight warm hue.

 Shades and reflections can have more degrees of intensity, for example:

 5) Neutralise Unwanted Tones (Yellow, Brassiness)

 During the lightening process, the warm undertone of the hair colour is taken through stages, from red through to a very pale yellow.
 Sometimes this natural underlying pigmentation is too dominant.
 Luckily, the color numbering system also allows neutralising these unwanted undertones.
 Usually each brand has special colors in its color portfolio to solve this problem.
 These colors are usually called Special Mix (e.g. Igora Royal - 0-11, 0-22 etc., Wella Color Touch Special Mix, TIGI Copyright Colour Mix Master.
 These unique formulas allow you to adjust the tonal effects of your formulations and neutralize unwanted warmth.

 Taking this undertone into account is essential when deciding on a product choice and processing time.
 In order to neutralise the undertone, a complementary tone must be used in the formula.
 A basic rule of haircolor is that cool (ash) tones neutralize warm (red or gold) tones and warm tones neutralize cool tones.
 Decide if it is too red, orange or yellow, then just choose the complementary tone that is opposite on the color wheel.

 Opposite colors neutralize each other:

 Remember!
 The outcome of your final target shade will also be influenced by several other factors: undercoat and distribution of pigment.
-Influence on dyeing is also from your hair type and the quality of your hair.
-If you aren't sure, always prefer to entrust your hair in the hands of professional hairdressers.
+Your hair type and the quality of your hair also influence dyeing.
+If you aren't sure, always prefer to entrust your hair to the hands of a professional hairdressers.